-Ted Lorenz was born in Salinas, California in 1944.
+Ted Lorenz was born in Salinas, California.
 He graduated from college with a degree in Religious Education and quickly discovered that it was not a handy degree to possess.
 He began his career in New York City writing for Jerry Lewis Cinemas and drafting press releases for opera and concert stars.
 Ted produced shows at the legendary Upstairs at the Downstairs in New York and served as talent coordinator for the world famous Bitter End in Greenwich Village where he worked with stars such as Jay Leno and Billy Crystal as they launched their careers.
 Producing and directing credits include “W.C.
 Fields, 80 Proof” and the award winning Las Vegas show “Enter the Night.”
 He has produced or directed shows that featured The Royal Philharmonic Orchestra, The Royal Shakespeare Company, The Academy of St. Martin in the Fields Orchestra, and Wynton Marsalis.
 He has served as creative director for major corporate events.
 Currently, Ted lives in Paris with his partner.
 His book “Holy Hell: A Catholic Boy’s Story” is available on Amazon.com.